• Skip to primary navigation

 Jump to Recipe Print Recipe

-A balance of tangy Mediterranean flavors come together in this super easy edamame salad recipe.
+A balance of Mediterranean flavors comes together in this Easy Edamame Salad recipe.
 No need to travel to the Mediterranean to enjoy a healthy, super simple salad that starts with frozen, shelled edamame, a jar of whole Kalamata olives, feta cheese and your favorite salad dressing.
-This edamame salad is simply tangy and delicious.
+Much like Blue Cheese Vinaigrette dressing, this edamame salad is simply tangy and delicious.

 Edamame salad on a plate with a large spoon scooping out a portion of salad.